-Having collated several perspectives and information after asking my family members and colleagues, I decided to compile some of the key points into a blog post.
+I am not a parent.
+However, I decided to some research and collated several perspectives from my family members and older colleagues.
+To save you time in your research, I decided to compile some of the key points into a blog post.

 For some women, they are motivated to have children earlier as they would like to lose weight quickly and become a ‘hot mum’ like Sonya D Sanchez (picture above).
 For others, they are worried about losing the freedom to travel and do whatever they like.